Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 This specific test works by querying the `/solartimes/by_ip` route, which determines user's sunrise and sunset times for the current date based on their IP.
 Since we're relying on an actual GeoIP provider and don't know what the result is going to be, we're performing property-based assertions to ensure that the solar times are valid.

-Although those assertions will be able to catch a multitude of potential bugs, it doesn't give us full confidence that the result is actually correct.
+Although those assertions will be able to catch a multitude of potential bugs, it doesn't give us full confidence that the result is fully correct.
 There are a couple of different ways we can improve on this, however.

-An obvious option would be to replace the actual GeoIP provider with a fake instance that will always return the same location, allowing us to hard-code the expected solar times.
+An obvious option would be to replace the real GeoIP provider with a fake instance that will always return the same location, allowing us to hard-code the expected solar times.
 The downside of doing that is that we will be effectively reducing the integration scope, which means we won't be able to verify that our app talks to the 3rd party service correctly.

 As an alternative approach, we can instead substitute the IP address that the test server receives from the client.
 This way we can make the test more strict, while maintaining the same integration scope.